ptruppel/MATLAB-Dynamics-Simulations/README.md

 # MATLAB Dynamics Simulations

 This repository is to be a reference for dynamical simulations when using the MATLAB coding language.
+The codes posted here include convergence analysis for the systems as well.